postman-open-technologies/bingchain/README.md

 It takes the average person about three hours to solve a Rubik's cube for the first time.
 ~~~

-This is not intended to be a replacement for LangChain, instead it was built for fun and educational purposes.
-If you're interested in how LangChain, and similar tools work, this is a good starting point.
+This is not intended to be a replacement for LangChain, which has many composable elements, instead it was built to demonstrate the power of assembling a set of tools (such as API calling and Javascript execution).
+If you're interested in how LangChain, and similar tools work, this is a very good starting point.

 ## Running / developing